-Most types of cancer can be found by physical exam and imaging tests, but treatment is usually not begun until the diagnosis is confirmed by a biopsy.
+For most types of cancer, the diagnosis is made with a biopsy.
 During a biopsy, the doctor removes a sample from the tumor and sends it to a lab to be looked at under a microscope.

 But biopsies are not usually done to diagnose retinoblastoma for 2 reasons.
-First, taking a biopsy specimen from a tumor in the eye cannot be done easily without harming the eye and risking spreading the cancer cells outside of the eye.
-Second, retinoblastoma can be diagnosed accurately by doctors who have experience with this disease, and it is unlikely to be confused with other eye problems in children.
+First, taking a biopsy specimen from a tumor in the eye can’t be done easily without harming the eye and risking spreading cancer cells outside the eye.
+Second, retinoblastoma can usually be diagnosed accurately without a biopsy by doctors who have experience with this disease, and it’s unlikely to be confused with other eye problems in children.

 Medical history and physical exam

-If your child has signs or symptoms that might be due to retinoblastoma, the doctor will want to examine your child’s eyes and take a complete medical history.
-The doctor will probably ask about the family history of retinoblastoma or other cancers and about the child's symptoms.
-This information is important when deciding if more tests and exams by specialists are needed.
-Your family history is also useful for determining whether other relatives could possibly pass this gene on to their children or develop this cancer themselves (if they are young children) and might benefit from genetic counseling.
+If your child has signs or symptoms of retinoblastoma, the doctor will examine your child’s eyes and get a complete medical history.
+The doctor will ask about the child’s symptoms and may ask about any family history of retinoblastoma or other cancers.
+This information is important when deciding if more tests and exams are needed.
+Your family history is also useful for determining whether other relatives could possibly pass the retinoblastoma (RB1) gene change on to their children or develop this cancer themselves (if they are young children) and might benefit from genetic counseling.

 If a retinoblastoma is suspected, the doctor will refer you to an ophthalmologist (a doctor who specializes in eye diseases), who will examine the eye closely to be more certain about the diagnosis.
 The ophthalmologist will use special lights and magnifying lenses to look inside the eye.
 Usually, the child needs to be under general anesthesia (asleep) during the exam so that the doctor can take a careful and detailed look.

-If a diagnosis of retinoblastoma seems likely, imaging tests will be done to help confirm it and to find out how far it may have spread within the eye and possibly to other parts of the body.
-Usually an ophthalmologist who specializes in treating cancers of the eye will make the final determination.
+If a diagnosis of retinoblastoma seems likely based on the eye exam, imaging tests will be done to help confirm it and to find out how far it may have spread within the eye and possibly to other parts of the body.
+Usually an ophthalmologist who specializes in treating cancers of the eye (called an ocular oncologist) will make the final determination.
 This doctor should also be part of the team of doctors treating the cancer.

 Imaging tests use x-rays, sound waves, magnetic fields, or radioactive substances to create pictures of the inside of the body.
-The tests themselves are painless, but some may require injections.
 Imaging tests may be done for a number of reasons, including:

-- To determine how large the cancer is and how far it has spread
+- To determine how large the tumor is and how far it has spread

-Children with retinoblastoma may have one or more of these tests.
+Children thought to have retinoblastoma may have one or more of these tests.

-Ultrasound is one of the most commonly used imaging tests to confirm the diagnosis of retinoblastoma.
-It is painless and does not expose the child to radiation, but the child may need to be sedated (made sleepy) so that the doctor can get a good look at the eye.
-This test can be very useful when tumors in the eye are so large they prevent doctors from seeing inside the whole eye because ultrasound can “see through” tissues.
+Ultrasound is one of the most common imaging tests for confirming the diagnosis of retinoblastoma.
+It is painless and does not expose the child to radiation, but the child may need to be given medicine to help keep them calm or even asleep so the doctor can get a good look at the eye.
+This test can be very useful when tumors in the eye are so large they prevent doctors from seeing inside the whole eye.

 Computed tomography (CT) scan

-Before the scan, your child may receive an IV (intravenous) injection of a contrast dye that helps better outline structures in the body.
-The dye may cause some flushing (a feeling of warmth, especially in the face).
+Before the scan, your child may get an IV (intravenous) injection of a contrast dye that helps better outline structures in the body.
+The dye can cause some flushing (a feeling of warmth, especially in the face).
 Some people are allergic and get hives.
 Rarely, more serious reactions like trouble breathing or low blood pressure can occur.
-Be sure to tell the doctor if your child has any allergies or has ever had a reaction to any contrast material used for x-rays.
+Be sure to tell the doctor if your child has any allergies (especially to iodine or shellfish) or has ever had a reaction to any contrast material used for x-rays.

-A bone scan can help show if the retinoblastoma has spread to the skull and other bones.
-Most children with retinoblastoma do not need to have a bone scan.
-It is normally used only when there is a strong reason to think retinoblastoma may have spread beyond the eye.
+A bone scan can help show if the retinoblastoma has spread to the skull or other bones.
+Most children with retinoblastoma don’t need to have a bone scan.
+It is normally used only when there is a strong reason to think retinoblastoma might have spread beyond the eye.

-This test shows the entire skeleton at once.
-Areas of active bone changes appear as “hot spots” on the skeleton – that is, they attract the radioactivity.
-These areas may suggest the presence of cancer, but other bone diseases can also cause the same pattern.
-To help tell these conditions apart, other imaging tests such as plain x-rays or MRI scans, or even a bone biopsy might be needed.
+Areas of active bone changes appear as “hot spots” on the scan.
+These areas may suggest cancer is in an area, but other bone diseases can also cause the same pattern.
+To help tell these apart, other tests such as plain x-rays or MRI scans of the bone might be needed.

-For more detailed information on imaging tests, see our document called Imaging (Radiology) Tests.
+For more details on imaging tests, see Imaging (Radiology) Tests.

-Some other types of tests are not commonly needed for retinoblastomas, but they may be helpful in some situations.
+Other tests are not often needed for retinoblastomas, but they may be helpful in some situations.